-This first analysis suggests the Next Number task and children’s ability to count-up from counting errors (i.e., our Productivity classification), capture different aspects of counting knowledge.
-Whereas Initial Highest Count was a strong predictor of Next Number performance in this dataset, our Productivity classification found that children with a variety of initial highest counts were productive.
-Why might this be?
-One likely reason is that a child’s score on the Next Number task reflected their performance for both small and large numbers, whereas to be classified as Productive, a child might be tested with only relatively small numbers.
+This second analysis suggests the Next Number task and children’s ability to count-up from counting errors (i.e., our Productivity classification), capture different aspects of counting knowledge.
+Whereas Initial Highest Count was a strong predictor of Next Number performance for Non-Productive Counters, it was not related to accuracy for Productive Counters.
+This was not because Productive Counters had a limited range of Initial Highest Counts (indeed, some were as low as 29).
+Instead, one likely reason is that the Next Number and Productivity measures reflect performance on different ranges of the count sequence.
+Specifically, the Next Number task tests knowledge on both small and large numbers (e.g., from 23 to 86), whereas to be classified as Productive, a child might be tested with only relatively small numbers (e.g., counting up to 49 from an initial error on 29, see Fig. 3).
 Also, the Next Number task may place greater working memory demands on children – since it requires counting up from arbitrary points in the count list – potentially making a more strongly routinized count list more valuable, requiring less working memory resources for the retrieval of numbers.